-Finding great childcare in London is a huge challenge for working parents.
-Understanding the different options available and then choosing the right one for your family can make you feel like you’ve fallen down a Google rabbit hole.
-This blog post should hopefully iron out any questions and queries you might have regarding one specific type of childcare: childminders.
+We know that finding great childcare in London is a huge challenge for working parents.
+Understanding the different options available and choosing the right one for your family can make you feel like you’ve fallen down a Google-shaped rabbit hole.
+Childminders provide a hugely popular childcare service, but plenty of parents remain unsure of what they offer.
+We’re going to answer some of the common questions you might have about childminders in London and across the UK.

 What is a childminder?

 A childminder is self-employed and usually works from their own home with children from multiple families.
 All childminders must be Ofsted or agency-registered by law.
 Because of this, registered childminders have had background and reference checks, and a check with social services, before they open their doors.
 This vetting process makes them really appealing to parents.

 While childminders deliver a fantastic method of childcare, they are in high demand, especially in London.
 The latest Ofsted statistics reveal that as of August 2020 there are 36,600 childminders across the UK, down from 44,000 in December 2016.
 Don’t worry though – we’re on a mission to change this with the launch of Koru Kids Home Nurseries in London (you can read more about this amazing new childminding service here).
 For many families, childminders are the perfect ‘best of both worlds’ to nannies and nurseries, so we’re training more great ones!